Stephen Conroy, Minister for Communications, has released a draft of how Telstra should undertake its structural separation.

 Prior to this, in June 2010, Telstra made an agreement with the government under former Prime Minister Kevin Rudd to effectively sell its copper and HFC networks for $11 billion – enabling the shutdown.

 The only people Telstra will be able to continue providing fixed-line services to is the 7% of Australians that won’t be in NBN coverage areas, under the guidelines.

 During the transition period, while the NBN is still being rolled out, Telstra will not have to change the way it provides wholesale services.

-At present, the telecommunications giant sells phone and internet services over its copper networks to rival providers like Optus, iiNet, Internode and a host of others – while giving a discount to Telstra Retail.
+At present, the telecommunications giant sells phone and internet services over its copper networks to rival providers like Optus, iiNet, Internode, and a host of others – while giving a discount to Telstra Retail.

-“It is important industry is able to access Telstra’s copper network on a transparent and equivalent basis during the period Telstra is migrating customer services to the NBN,” added Conroy.
+“It is the important industry is able to access Telstra’s copper network on a transparent and equivalent basis during the period Telstra is migrating customer services to the NBN,” added Conroy.